-- Through a speculum and using a visualization system, advance the device through the ear canal to the tympanic membrane.
+- c.
+Through a speculum and using a visualization system, advance the device through the ear canal to the tympanic membrane.
 Care should be taken to avoid contact or trauma to the ear canal during placement. - d.
 Position the Clear Tip against the tympanic membrane, at the intended myringotomy site.
-Confirm that adequate visualization of the TM and necessary structures is achieved with the device in place. - e.
-Maintain apposition of the device against the tympanic membrane by applying gentle pressure on the TM until slight tension is felt (Figure 26).
+Confirm that adequate visualization of the TM and necessary structures is achieved with the device in place. - Maintain apposition of the device against the tympanic membrane by applying gentle pressure on the TM until slight tension is felt (Figure 28).
 The Clear Tip should be perpendicular to and fully apposed against the TM.
-Avoid excessive pressure against the TM.
+Avoid excessive pressure f.
+To deploy the tympanostomy tube, press the Deploy Button on the TDS while keeping the tip of the device immobile.
+The TDS will create a myringotomy and insert a pre-loaded tympanostomy tube in one automated step.
+The entire process will take less than 500 msec, and the myringotomy blade will retract inside the clear tip after actuation.
+The TDS has buttons on both the left and right sides, for left and right-handed users.
+Only one of the buttons is pushed to actuate the TDS.

-Figure 26.
+Figure 28.
 Positioning the TDS Against the TM